-The WRS provides retirement annuities based on age at retirement, years of service and average monthly salary for the three highest years.
+The WRS provides retirement annuities based on age at retirement, years of service and average monthly salary for the three highest years (or total cash value of account, if greater).
 The earliest age for retirement for general employees is 55, but with reduced benefits.
 At age 57 and with 30 years of WRS service, an employee is eligible for unreduced retirement benefits.
 With less than 30 years of service, an employee must be age 65 for unreduced benefits.
 The Money Purchase option will be used if that would provide a higher retirement benefit than the Formula.
 A lifetime disability annuity is available after five years of participation in WRS.